christiangustavsson/llm-course/README.md

 ### Download and tokenize FineWeb Corpus (10BT)
 3. `python corpus-download.py`, note that this is approximately 20 GB of data.
+- If interested, for an analysis of the downloaded FineWeb corpus, run `python analyze_patterns.py`
 4. `python tokenize_fineweb.py`, note that this will take some time. **OR**, for a powerful computer, `python tokenize_fineweb_parallell.py` is also available.